Transforming Trailers into Mobile Urban Landscape Campers

 Buses are a surprisingly cool medium for all kinds of DIY projects.
 Creative folks transform old, junky decommissioned vehicles into storage-filled tiny houses, amazingly chic custom RVs and cozy mobile offices that can go virtually anywhere.
 But how often do you see converted buses that act like Transformers, unfolding to reveal spacious open-air interiors?
 Kevin Van Braak slices and dices trucks, buses and trailers, turning them into unique mobile urban gardens, portable faux lawns and surreal landscapes-to-go.

 By cutting a 1970s-era Mercedes bus down the middle, two halves are able to fold down as platforms while the back and top form sides for an open-air but off-the-ground seating or ‘camping’ space of sorts.
-Retrofit elements, tightly attached, are simply a cosmetic extra step from there – and taking camper trailers down the same path is a logical progression along that road as well:
+It isn’t exactly an instant, push-button transformation, but the slow revelation of the bus’s ultimate potential is half the fun.